ASSERT-KTH/toady/README.md

 # Project Toady

-In project Toady we investigate the importance of different forms of humor in science software.
+In project Toady we investigate the importance of different forms of humor in science and software.
 It is a long-term research project funded by the Kingdom of Sweden.
 We are investigating the following research questions:

 - to what extent does humor contribute to scientific excellence?
 - to what extent does humor contribute to training top caliber PhD students?